So you’ve booked your Alaskan adventure and now you need to know what to wear on an Alaskan cruise!

 This winter coat was a lifesaver during those chilly days on the ship and is well worth the investment.

 You will also want some basics… a good pair of gloves, a hat, and a scarf are always a good idea too!

 Enjoy your Alaskan Cruise!

 Read more about my 7-day Alaskan cruise on the Ruby Princess HERE!
 And Don’t forget to check out my other posts on the best things to do while in:

 Have any questions about my Alaskan Cruise?
-Whether it’s about the ship, the excursions, what to wear or even the food… I’d love to hear from you!
+Whether it’s about the ship, the excursions, what to wear on an Alaskan Cruise or even the food… I’d love to hear from you!
 Leave a comment below or email me at [email protected]

 Head over to my updated post for more of my Alaskan Cruise Packing List and to see more of what I wore on my Alaskan Cruise!